 Magnus Pro Desk Setup

-One reason the Magnus Pro gets a perfect score is because of its brilliant setup process.
-It assumes that most users will have their PC unplugged (thus no internet help).
+The Magnus Pro’s setup assumes that most users will have their PC unplugged (thus no internet help).
 As a result, every box that you open comes with idiot-proof instructions.

 First, attach the cable management tray to the desktop.
 Then, you’ll need a friend to help you flip the (heavy) desktop over.
 After that, attach the legs.